-New York State reimburses its employees for meals and incidental expenses based on the per diem rates established by the United States General Services Administration (GSA) for travel within the continental United States.
-The per diem rates may differ by location and year.
+New York State (NYS) reimburses its employees for meals and incidental expenses (M&IE) based on per diem rates established by the United States General Services Administration (GSA) for travel within the continental United States.
+The per diem rates vary by location and year.

 Process and Document Preparation:

-October 1, 2017 – September 30, 2018
+October 1, 2019 – September 30, 2020